puppetlabs/puppet-docs/source/guides/faq.markdown

 configuration, a client and server for distributing it, and a library for realizing the configuration.

-The primary design goal of Puppet is that it have an expressive enough language backed by a powerful enough library that you can write your own server automation applications in just a few lines of code.
+The primary design goal of Puppet is to have an expressive enough language backed by a powerful enough library that you can write your own server automation applications in just a few lines of code.
 Puppet's deep extensibility and open source license lets you